Frequently Asked Questions (and the answers) for MFA applicants

 The College of Visual and Performing Arts at the University of Massachusetts Dartmouth offers the MFA (Master of Fine Arts) in the following areas:

-• Artisanry: Ceramics, Jewelry/Metals, Fibers, and Wood/Furniture Design
+• Artisanry: Ceramics, Jewelry/Metals, and Fibers

 • Fine Arts: Painting, Drawing, Printmaking, and Sculpture